Get insider access

 2. Best Upper Mid-Range Curved Gaming Monitor

-While 4k displays provide the most detailed image, they cost more and require a powerful gaming setup to take advantage of them, especially at high refresh rates.
-If you prefer saving money or don't have a graphics card that can take full advantage of the Dell Alienware AW3225QF, consider the Dell Alienware AW3423DWF instead.
-It's different from the AW3225QF because it has an ultrawide screen for a more immersive feel, especially for atmospheric games, but it doesn't deliver the same detailed images due to its lower 1440p resolution.
+While 4k displays like the Dell Alienware AW3225QF provide the most detailed image, they cost more and require a powerful gaming setup to take advantage of them, especially at high refresh rates.
+If you prefer saving money or don't have a graphics card that can take full advantage of the AW3225QF, consider the Dell Alienware AW3423DWF instead.
+It's different from the AW3225QF because it has an ultrawide screen that's useful for atmospheric games, but it doesn't deliver the same detailed images due to its lower 1440p resolution.

 Besides those differences, it still offers outstanding picture quality and gaming performance, as it has a QD-OLED panel like the AW3225QF.
 It has a near-instantaneous response time for sharp motion and displays deep blacks without any blooming around bright objects.
 Although it has a lower 165Hz refresh rate than the AW3225QF, it's still good enough for most gamers.
-That said, if you want an even higher 240Hz refresh rate, the LG 34GS95QE-B is another great OLED ultrawide monitor with outstanding motion handling, but it doesn't display the same vivid colors as the Dell.
+That said, if you want an even higher 240Hz refresh rate, the LG 34GS95QE-B is another great OLED ultrawide monitor with outstanding motion handling, but colors aren't as vivid as on the AW3225QF.

 See our review